mendix/docs-site-test/content/en/docs/howto8/integration/publish-data-to-other-mendix-apps-using-an-app-service.md

 ---
 title: "Publish Data to Other Mendix Apps Using an App Service (Deprecated)"
-url: /howto8/integration/publish-data-to-other-mendix-apps-using-an-app-service
+url: /howto8/integration/publish-data-to-other-mendix-apps-using-an-app-service/
 category: "Integration"
-menu_order: 14
+weight: 14
 description: "Describes how to use an app service to publish data to other Mendix apps."
 tags: ["integration", "publish"]
 ---

-{{% alert type="info" %}}
+{{% alert color="info" %}}
 App services are deprecated marked for removal.
-Use a [published web service](/refguide8/published-web-services) or a [published REST service](/refguide8/published-rest-services) instead.
+Use a [published web service](/refguide8/published-web-services/) or a [published REST service](/refguide8/published-rest-services/) instead.
 {{% /alert %}}

 ## 1 Introduction